Help Save Us From The Scouring of Our Shire

 The Power of Story

-This is why I'm writing The Book of the Western Veil: an epic saga set in and around Epynt.
-Because once you've walked these hills in story, once you've connected emotionally to this landscape, the idea of industrializing it becomes unbearable.
+This is part of the reason why I am writing The Book of the Western Veil: an epic saga set in and around Epynt.
+Because once you've walked these hills in story, once you've connected emotionally to this landscape, the idea of industrialising it becomes unbearable.

 Not on our watch.